-Articles by Professor Jerome Cohen's former students, mentees and colleagues celebrating his 80th birthday and the first fifty-five years of his career!
+Articles by Professor Jerome Cohen's former students, mentees and colleagues celebrating the first fifty-eight years of his career!

 外滩画报, 2014年09月18日 第609期